raspberrypilearning/make-a-face/en/step_4.md

 --- task ---

-Change the position values to alter where it appears on the screen.
+Change the position values to alter where the shape appears on the screen.

 --- code ---
 ---
 language: python
 line_numbers: true
-line_number_start: 11
+line_number_start: 12
-line_highlights: 17-18
+line_highlights: 18-19
 ---

 def draw():